bayganik/mmGame-Engine-Raylib-ECS/README.md

 Update Jan 7, 2021

+* Using Raylib-cs 3.1.5 from NuGet

-Added a solitaire game as card example.
+* Added a solitaire game as card example.

-Changed Entitas-lite to have more fields.
+* Changed Entitas-lite to have more fields.

-Updated a few components in the mmGame engine.
+* Updated a few components in the mmGame engine.

 https://github.com/ChrisDill/Raylib-cs         (use NuGet package, much easier)